FLC-QU-hep/CaloClouds-3/README.md

 Spawned the CaloClouds model published in ([arXiv:2305.04847](https://arxiv.org/abs/2305.04847)). and also *CaloClouds II: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation* ([arXiv:2309.05704](https://arxiv.org/abs/2309.05704)).

+Not sure how to do something with git or gitlab?
+Please start by checking the docs here; [`gitlab.desy.de/ftx-sft/Documentation/-/tree/master/git`](https://gitlab.desy.de/ftx-sft/Documentation/-/tree/master/git)

 ---

 Configs are stored in [`configs/`](./configs/), and the one in use is determined by what the soft link `configs.py` is pointing to.